Naia Butler-Craig: Awards and honors

 Butler-Craig was named “Executive Member of the Year” by the National Society of Black Engineers, Region III in 2018.
 In 2019 the Mars Generation program named her on their space award winners.
 In 2020 she received the Modern-Day Technology Leader Award, part of the Black Engineer of the Year Awards, and Popular Mechanic named her one of ten women to follow on Twitter.
 She was featured in the 2021 Forbes 30 Under 30 list for Science for her contribution to advancing diversity in STEM.
+In 2023, as a leading member of the Black In Astro organization, she, alongside the rest of the leading members, was awarded the Royal Astronomical Society Annie Maunder Medal.